-Is The Siren Song Keychain Alarm a Scam or is it Legitimate Personal Safety Alarm
+Is The Siren Song Keychain Alarm a Scam or is it a Legitimate Personal Safety Alarm

-The advertisement’s claim is that their product is a small but loud, 130 decibel alarm that will attach to your purse or backpack and when pulled from you a pin falls away and the very loud alarm goes off.
+The advertisement’s claim is that their product is a small, but loud, 130 decibel alarm that will attach to your purse or backpack.
+The object it’s attached to is pulled from you, a pin falls away and the very loud alarm goes off.
 They also say in the advertisement that it comes with a bright LED light.

 What Do Those That Purchased Siren Song Alarm Say About it?

 The comments on the Siren Song alarm Facebook advertisement (see my screenshots in the photo gallery) were a mix of “OMG, I must have one!
 How do I order?
 How much is it?
 I am sending it to all my grandchildren!” to “Where is my Siren Song Alarm?
 I never got it and it’s been 3 months!” or “I got my alarm, it’s horrible, doesn’t work, isn’t loud and then you charged me some recurring fee every month!”

 More complaints were found on their Facebook page under their posts as well as on their Amazon seller page.
 These were some of the same as on the advertisement but also included complaints about the product not working properly, the fact that it comes with no instructions, some getting no batteries and finding that they’re a separate purchase, the alarm they got looked nothing like the one in the advertisement and that it included no LED light as advertised and of course more about being overcharged, and getting recurring charges.
 A reply from Siren Song says about the product looking different and including no LED light states that they changed the design and this is the newer version.